ShashiKumarKadariMallikarjuna/MinimizingLoanInvestmentRisks/README.md

 The link to the Kaggle dataset: https://www.kaggle.com/code/faressayah/lending-club-loan-defaulters-prediction/input.

 SJSU google survey was also performed to understand the interest rates that the respondents are paying to understand the competition for Lending Club.
+The links to the cleansed and the raw datasets can be found in the Dataset links file.

 References:
 SAYAH, F. (2023, February).
 Lending Club Dataset, Version 1.
 Retrieved March 20, 2023 from https://www.kaggle.com/code/faressayah/lending-club-loan-defaulters-prediction/input.